 Once the investigation is complete, the report and all relevant documentation are shared with the Diocesan Review Board, which examines all the available evidence before advising the bishop on a recommended determination.

 No priest who has been found to have sexually abused a minor is eligible for ministry in the Diocese of Manchester.

-The Diocese has established an Office for Healing and Pastoral Care to offer support and assistance to victims, survivors, and their families in an accepting, caring, and compassionate manner.
-The support offered by the Office for Healing and Pastoral Care includes:
+The Diocese's Victim Assistance Coordinator offers support and assistance to victims, survivors, and their families in an accepting, caring, and compassionate manner.
+The support offered by the Victim Assistance Coordinator includes: